 Blaenau Ffestiniog station.

-running for all these years, congratulations on an outstanding website.
+still running for all these years, congratulations on an

-such memorable childhood memories of train rides up to
+of such memorable childhood memories of train rides up to

-Blaenau Ffestiniog with my 6G train driver Grandfather R V Jones or as
+Blaenau Ffestiniog with my 6G train driver Grandfather R V Jones

 The little fella is me who stands in front of Bob.